S. 4214: Artificial Intelligence Data Center Moratorium Act

 AI companies building large compute campuses

-Cloud, chip, networking, and storage hardware exporters
+Chip, networking, and data storage exporters

 Electric utilities and grid planners